 It doesn't matter whether you are starting a brand new venture in Spain or are planning

-issues that need to be considered.
+to extend your existing business into the Spanish market.
+There are some important issues that need to be considered.
 If these are not given the right degree of forethought,

 then they could cause a whole host of complications for you and your business later

 down the line.

 - Who owns the business and where they live can have significant tax